 P-51 Quicksilver Mustang Demo

-The Ford Lauderdale Air Show presented by the Greater Fort Lauderdale Convention and Visitors Bureau will feature a P-51 Mustang Demo by Scott “Scooter” Yoak in “Quicksilver” showcasing the incredible maneuverability and that unmistakeable sound that made this World War II era fighter the legend of it’s time.
+The Fort Lauderdale Air Show presented by the Greater Fort Lauderdale Convention and Visitors Bureau will feature a P-51 Mustang Demo by Scott “Scooter” Yoak in “Quicksilver” showcasing the incredible maneuverability and that unmistakeable sound that made this World War II era fighter the legend of it’s time.
 Even today, the P-51 Mustang is an air show favorite.

 The North American Aviation P-51 Mustang was an American long-range, single-seat fighter and fighter-bomber used during World War II, the Korean War and other conflicts.
 The Mustang was conceived, designed and built by North American Aviation.
 The prototype NA-73X airframe was rolled out on September 9, 1940 and first flew on October 26, 1940.
 The Mustang was originally designed to use the Allison V-1710 engine, which had limited high-altitude performance.
 It was first flown by the Royal Air Force as a tactical-reconnaissance aircraft and fighter-bomber.
 The addition of the Rolls-Royce Merlin to the P-51B/C model transformed the Mustang’s performance at altitudes above 15,000 ft, matching or exceeding that of the German fighters.